The University of Georgia Ballroom Performance Group

 Group auditions are held at the end of each semester.
 Students who are interested in performing and taking their ballroom dance training to the next level are encouraged to audition.
 Auditionees do not need to be at the level of BPG Principle dancers, as all new members go through at least one semester of initial training.
 However, auditionees are expected to know a few basic moves in Waltz, Cha Cha, and East Coast Swing.
 For more information about auditions and how to prepare, contact us at firstname.lastname@example.org.

 We continue to grow and provide fulfilling community partnerships thanks to our generous sponsors.
-The UGA Ballroom Performance Group receives great support from our current sponsors, UGA Residence Hall Association, UGA Student Government Association, and UGA Parent Leadership Council.
+The UGA Ballroom Performance Group receives great support from our current sponsors, UGA Residence Hall Association, Parents Leadership Council, and the Student Government Association.